 For the purposes of transparency of the emission calculation and archiving of data, inventory team has continued with the good practice in preparation of Inventory Data Record Sheets which were introduced in 2001 submission and which contain details of the person and/or organization responsible for an emission estimate, the primary or secondary sources of activity data and emission factors used, the methodology applied, data gaps, ways to cross-check, suggestion for future improvement in the estimates and relevant bibliographic references.
 The information provided in Inventory Data Record Sheets is available for each source category and for the entire time-series.
-An example of Inventory Data Record Sheet for 2017 in Energy sector is presented in Annex 5, Table A5-1.
-All data in the form of Inventory Data Record Sheets are also archived at CAEN.
+An example of Inventory Data Record Sheet for 2017 in the Energy sector is presented in Annex 5, Table A5-1.
+All data in the form of Inventory Data Record Sheets are also archived at MEE.

-During the preparation of the NIR a number of checks were carried out by sector experts related to completeness, consistency, comparability, recalculation and uncertainty of activity data, emission factors and emission estimates.
+During the preparation of the NIR, a number of checks were carried out by sector experts related to completeness, consistency, comparability, recalculation and uncertainty of activity data, emission factors and emission estimates.
 The details on these issues are elaborated in the NIR by each sector, subsector and corresponding CRF tables.

-Finally, before the Authorized Institution submits the NIR to CAEN, QA/QC manager carried out an audit which covers selected IPCC source categories, as outlined in the QA/QC plan, with purpose to check which quality control elements, both general (Tier 1) and specific (Tier 2), as defined in the IPCC Good Practice Guidance, are already implemented by sector experts and which improvements and corrective actions should be carried out in the future submissions.
-CRF tables for each sector are reviewed in accordance with the Quality Management Standard (ISO 9001) and Environmental Management Standard (ISO 14001) implemented within the Agency and the authorized institution.
+Before the Authorized Institution submits the NIR to MEE, QA/QC manager carried out an audit which covers selected IPCC source categories, as outlined in the QA/QC plan, with purpose to check which quality control elements, both general (Tier 1) and specific (Tier 2), as defined in the IPCC Good Practice Guidance, are already implemented by sector experts and which improvements and corrective actions should be carried out in the future submissions.
+CRF tables for each sector are reviewed in accordance with the Quality Management Standard (ISO 9001) and Environmental Management Standard (ISO 14001) implemented within the Authorized institution.
 Audit results are registered in control lists as well as performed correction activities.

-Quality assurance activities are accomplished in a way that CAEN submits complete Inventory and CRF tables to the MEE, which, upon receipt, approves the latter.
 National System Committee is included in the approval process; its members provide their opinion on certain parts of the Inventory within the frame of their speciality.
 QA/QC coordinator documents all National System Committee results/findings.